AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Similar special methods are used to determine how to construct an **int**, **float** or **bool** based on a parameter from a user-defined class.
 The conversion to a Boolean value is particularly importance because the syntax, **if foo:,** can be used even when foo is not formally a Boolean value.
 For a user-defined class, that condition is evaluated by the special method **foo.__bool__()**.

 Several other top-level functions rely on calling specially named methods.
 For example, the standard way to determine the size of a container type is by calling the top-level len function.
 Note well that the calling syntax, **len(foo)** is not the traditional method-calling syntax with the dot operator.
 However, in the case of a user-defined class, the top-level len function relies on a call to a specially named __len__ method of that class.
 That is, the call len(foo) is evaluated through a method call, foo.__len__().
 When developing data structures, we will routinely define the __len__ method to return a measure of the size of the structure.

+#### Implied Methods

+If a particular special method is not implemented in a user-defined class, the standard syntax that relies upon that method will raise an **exception**.
+For example, evaluating the expression, a + b, for instances of a user-defined class without __add__ or __radd__ will raise an error.